JavierRosales/Pands-Project/README.md

 Fisher introduced many new concepts and approaches to improve research, backed up by mathematical statistics and other theories.
 Two of his most influential books are *Statistical Methods for Research Workers*, which was to revolutionize statistics and biology (1925), and *The Design of Experiments* (1935).
 This established the cause and effect relationship, the information retrieved from this managed process inputs to optimise outputs.

 He laid the foundations of statistics as a science, which he proved in much of his research.
 The Iris data set which he also produced became a typical test case for many statistical classification techniques in machine learning.
 There is a strong relationship between the measurements and the species and thus various machine learning models can accurately predict the species given the measurements.
 He established the Fisher-Race notation, still used today, for Rhesus phenotypes and genotypes.
 Much of Fisher's work remains relevant,and may even serve as a foundation for future research in the statistical analysis of DNA data.
+(Encyclopedia of Mathematics, 2016)

 # 6. Summary of my research and investigation of the Iris Data-Set.